 Modern Slavery has been assessed as a part of our corporate Enterprise Risk Management process, and responsibility for managing its risk sits with a designated risk owner.
 Due to the human resources policies, governance and controls within our own operations - including our offices, manufacturing, distribution, and sales functions - there is a low risk of an incidence of child labour or any form of forced labour within our own operations.

 We also employ contract labour within our operations - including temporary labour within our manufacturing operations and sales teams, consultancy and temporary contracts in our head offices, and third-party contractors for services such as cleaning.
-While these areas are not under our direct control, and therefore carry a higher risk of non-compliance; all contract labour procurement is governed by our SGPs.
+While these areas are not under our direct control and therefore carry a higher risk of non-compliance, we work with suppliers to build our SGP into contract labour procurement contracts.

 Our standard supplier contractual agreement terms have been amended to include obligations on suppliers to comply with the Modern Slavery Act.
-We train our employees to ensure they understand the risks associated with contract labour and to carefully manage the labour agencies engaged.
-We also require them to provide training, a safe work environment and to avoid using termination practices that circumvent legal obligations.
-We work with suppliers to build SGPs into all new contracts and into multi-year contracts as they renew.
+We also require our suppliers to provide a safe work environment and to avoid using termination practices that circumvent legal obligations.
+We work with suppliers to build our SGPs into all new contracts and into multi-year contracts as they renew.
 From 2017, we have built the SGPs into our purchase order process, so that even informal suppliers need to comply with these requirements.
-80% of our spending with tier 1 suppliers was covered by our SGPs in 2017.
+91% of our spending with tier 1 suppliers was covered by our SGPs in 2018.

 Our Human Rights Policy and SGPs outline our commitments and expectations for treatment of all workers.
-Any allegation of worker abuse - including abuse of contract labourers - is a very serious issue that we fully investigate.
+Any allegation of worker abuse - including abuse of contract labourers - is a very serious issue that we will fully investigate.
 We conduct continuous assessments of our operations and of key authorised contract labour suppliers to ensure the responsible treatment of contract labourers.
 We utilise The Coca-Cola Company's contract labour risk-mitigation checklists and other tools to help us manage contract labour appropriately.